thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

-This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible as an Oblivious HTTP target, as well as a mechanism to look up oblivious key configurations using a well-known URI.
+This document defines a parameter that can be included in SVCB and HTTPS DNS resource records to denote that a service is accessible as an Oblivious Gateway Resource, as well as a mechanism to look up oblivious key configurations using a well-known URI.

 --- middle